ksheamon/hanna/hannashints/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 7.0.2 =
+* Corrected comments in uninstall.php
+* Tested successfully with WordPress 5.6

+= 7.0.1 =
+* Added catalan translation, thanks to Ibidem Group
+* Tested successfully with WordPress 5.5.3

+= 7.0.0 =
+* Added option for omitting all alternative texts of images to improve accessibility
+* Added ARIA attribute for the list item of the current page to improve accessibility
+* Revised output if the post has no title
+* Revised thumbnail display functions
+* Improved description for the default alternative text
+* Updated *.pot file and translations
+* Updated screenshot of the widget form

+= 6.9.0 =
+* Added option for the alt text of the default thumbnail
+* Updated *.pot file and translations
+* Updated screenshot of the widget form

+= 6.8.0 =
+* Added option for the author name (please set a label if you have activated author names)
+* Added placeholders for the text fields
+* Updated *.pot file and translations
+* Tested successfully with WordPress 5.5.1
+* Updated screenshot of the widget form

+= 6.7.1 =
+* Added NAV element around the post list if the theme supports the 'navigation-widgets' type (introduced in WP 5.5)
+* Added aria-label to the NAV element for better accessibility
+* Added loading=”lazy” attribute to the default image (introduced in WP 5.5)
+* Tested successfully with WordPress 5.5

+= 6.7.0 =
+* Added new hook for developers 'rpwwt_categories' to modify the category list of each list item
+* Added spanish translation
+* Tested successfully with WordPress 5.3.2

+= 6.6.1 =
+* Tested successfully with WordPress 5.3

+= 6.6.0 =
+* Added option to display only the default thumbnail
+* Updated *.pot file and translations
+* Tested successfully with WordPress 5.2.4
+* Updated screenshot of widget in the backend

+= 6.5.1 =
+* Tested successfully with WordPress 5.2.1

+= 6.5.0 =
+* Added option to use only except fields as the source for excerpts
+* Updated *.pot file and translations
+* Tested successfully with WordPress 5.0.3
+* Updated screenshot of widget in the backend

+= 6.4.1 =
+* Revised image size selection if a registered image size name is used
+* Changed variable names in get_first_content_image_id()
+* Changed initalization of variables site_protocol and site_url
+* Tested successfully with WordPress 5.0.2

+= 6.4.0 =
+* Added option to omit CSS generation
+* Moved option for CSS class names to section "Additional settings"
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend

+= 6.3.1 =
+* Fixed missing "more" links at excerpts from excerpt fields
+* Fixed missing line break in the widget form

+= 6.3.0 =
+* Added option to show only sticky posts
+* Added option to print inline CSS instead of writing it in a file
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend
+* Tested successfully with WordPress 4.9.8

+= 6.2.1 =
+* Fixed missing sticky posts in category filtered lists
+* Tested successfully with WordPress 4.9.7

+= 6.2 =
+* Added option for category names as links or not
+* Added subheadlines in the widget for a more comprehensive appereance
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend
+* Tested successfully with WordPress 4.9.5

 = 6.1 =
 * Added new filter hook 'rpwwt_the_excerpt' for manual excerpts